Delmer Daves: Later films

 On medical advice, Daves decided to forgo Westerns and limit himself to studio-bound productions which were less strenuous.
 He wrote, produced and directed a series of romantic dramas at Warners which all starred Troy Donahue: A Summer Place (1959), Parrish (1961), Susan Slade (1961) and Rome Adventure (1962).
 A Summer Place was one of his biggest commercial successes.
 Based on the novel by Sloan Wilson, it was controversial at the time for its treatment of adultery and pre-marital sex.

 Daves' final three films were all made at Warners.
 Spencer's Mountain (1963) starred Henry Fonda and Maureen O'Hara.
 It was based upon Earl Hamner Jr's autobiographical novel of the same name, and served as the basis for the later television series The Waltons.
 Daves then wrote, directed and produced Youngblood Hawke (1964) and The Battle of the Villa Fiorita (1965).
-He retired after Villa Florita was released.
+He retired after Villa Fiorita was released.

 Daves was married to actress Mary Lawrence from 1938 until he died on August 17, 1977.
 He is interred at the Forest Lawn Memorial Park Cemetery in Glendale, California.

 Legacy

 Kim Newman says of Daves and Anthony Mann that they were able to "ring changes" on seemingly familiar Western storylines by "playing up the psychologically acute reflections of their characters" in relation to the landscape as well as to each other.
 Daves, he says, achieved this in each of Broken Arrow, The Last Wagon, 3:10 to Yuma, and The Hanging Tree.

-Despite several highly-acclaimed films, Dave Kehr considers Daves to be an under-rated and neglected filmmaker.
+Despite several highly acclaimed films, Dave Kehr considers Daves to be an under-rated and neglected filmmaker.
 As a director, Daves first built his reputation on morally complex war films such as Pride of the Marines and socially progressive Westerns.
 For example, Broken Arrow has been credited as one of the first to introduce the issue of racism in post-war American movies, and it is widely regarded as one of the first "pro-Native American" films.
 Kehr views Daves' late period romances as sharing the same virtues as his earlier action films: "characters composed with the utmost integrity and respect; a gift for creating a detailed and convincing social background; and a strong, clear narrative style that allowed him to manage a large cast of characters and several simultaneous levels of dramatic events".

 Filmography

 Daves began his career as filmmaker in 1943, following a career working as an actor and scriptwriter.
-He is credited with making 26 films between 1943 and 1965, his most acclaimed being the 1957 film 3:10 to Yuma.
+He is credited with making 30 films between 1943 and 1965, his most acclaimed being the 1957 film 3:10 to Yuma.